parrt/msds501/notes/programming.md

 You will also see this pattern called *reduce*, as in *map*/*reduce* in the distributed computing world of Hadoop and Spark.

-Counting the number of elements uses the `+` operator with the previous accumulated value and a fixed 1 value instead of the next element in the sequence.
+A **counter** is a special case of an accumulator that counts the number of elements in a sequence.
+It also uses the `+` operator but the two "input" numbers are the previous accumulated value and a fixed 1 value, not the next element in the sequence.

 We can update multiple running accumulated values, not just one.
 For example, let's say we wanted to count the number of even and odd values in a sequence.
 We need two accumulator values, both starting at zero, but the pattern is the same: